boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

 = 2.6 =
-allow site admins to set the subscription level for all current users of a group
+allow site admins to set the subscription level for all current users of a group (in manage members)

 = 2.5.5 =
 put back text domain, added more translation hooks